HugoAdona/link-page/README.md

-# Hugo Adona's Link Page
+# DevDecode's Link Page

 ## Overview

-This repository contains the source code for my personal link page, a simple and elegant web page designed to serve as a central hub for my online presence.
-The page provides quick access to my social media profiles, GitHub, and portfolio, with a clean, mobile-friendly design.
+This repository contains the source code for my link page, a simple and elegant web page designed to serve as a central hub for my online presence.
+The page provides quick access to my social media profiles, with a clean, mobile-friendly design.

 ## Features

-- **Centralized Links**: Links to social media platforms (Instagram, Facebook, Threads, X, YouTube), GitHub, and portfolio.
+- **Centralized Links**: Links to social media platforms (Instagram, Facebook, TikTok, YouTube).
 - **Responsive Design**: Optimized for both desktop and mobile devices with a centered layout.
 - **Custom Styling**: Utilizes Poppins font, a gradient background, and hover effects for an engaging user experience.
 - **Profile Image**: Displays a circular profile picture with a subtle shadow effect.